 The second level of jazz and popular music aural skills, MUS238 continues the exploration of Western popular music through rhythm. singing, sight-singing, and dictation exercises.
 Although emphasis is given to North American and European popular music genres from the 1950s to the present, a wide variety of global practices will be considered, as well as the application of theoretical knowledge to practical musicianship skills.

 Prerequisite: MUS 138 or departmental approval

-Piano Class III and IV MUS 240, MUS 250 1 cr.
-2 hrs.
+Piano Class III and IV MUS 240, MUS 250

-Concert Choir I MUS 265 1 cr.
-3 hrs.
+Concert Choir I MUS 265

 This course is the first level of a foursemester sequence in choral performance skills.
 Students will study and perform repertoire from the Renaissance to the present day.
 Accompanied and a cappella compositions will be studied with an emphasis on proper blend, vowel placement. clear diction and adherence to healthy vocal habits.
 Students are required to participate in all performances.
 Ensembles perform at least one concert per semester.

-Prerequisite: Perm ission of the department and admission is by audition
+Prerequisite: Permission of the department and admission is by audition